 Tungsten MACHINING & FABRICATION

-With over 80 years of experience and formerly as part of the Royal Philips group, Elmet is a global leader in Tungsten refractory metal machining and fabrication.
+With 90 years of experience and formerly as part of the Royal Philips group, Elmet is a global leader in Tungsten refractory metal machining and fabrication.
 As technologies advance, component and assembly specifications become more stringent; machining and fabrication techniques must support demanding precision requirements and increasingly complex geometries.

 At Elmet Technologies, we pride ourselves in offering our customers sophisticated tungsten and molybdenum machining and fabrication capabilities that have been honed over decades of experience with two of the most challenging materials to machine: molybdenum and tungsten.
 We operate more than 70 machines dedicated to supporting your precision machining and fabrication requirements.
 Below is a brief list of some of our current capabilities.
 Please contact Elmet with your requirements for machining and fabrication.